-The Authority will be developing a detailed work plan and financing plan for the remainder of Phase 2.
+The Authority will be developing a detailed work plan and financing plan for the remainder of Phase 2 through December 31, 2021.

-The Authority will secure necessary professional services contracts to support the implementation of the Phase 2 (2019) Work Plan and beyond.
-Critical Phase 2 (2019) activities that need to be performed by the professional services is further work to secure necessary environmental permits and agreements, and conducting detailed operations simulation modeling.
+The Authority will secure additional necessary professional services contracts such as engineering contracts to support the implementation of the Phase 2 Work Plan and beyond.
+Critical Phase 2 activities that need to be performed by the professional services includes further work to secure necessary environmental permits and agreements, additional operations simulation modeling, and detailed engineering work.